hartez/PneumaticTube/readme.md

 ### Chunked Uploading

 Dropbox requires chunked uploading (uploading the file in many small parts, instead of one big blob) for files above 150 MB.
-Pneumatictube will automatically used chunked uploading for files which require it.
+Pneumatictube will automatically use chunked uploading for files which require it.
 For smaller files, you can specify the `-c` option to force chunked uploading.
 This is useful if you want a progress indicator during the upload.

 If you specify the `-c` option, you can also use the `-b` option to specify that you want your progress updates in bytes instead of percentage (the default).